Hotline

 Boundaries

-Our operators are here to provide peer support to trans and questioning callers.
+Our operators are here to provide peer support to anyone trans and questioning.
 Trans Lifeline is committed to combating racism, white supremacy, anti-Blackness, anti-Indigeneity, xenophobia, ableism, misogyny, homophobia, transphobia, ageism, classism, and other oppressive structures.

-As a rule, operators will not share personal contact information with callers in order to preserve confidentiality.
+As a rule, operators will not share personal contact information of their own in order to preserve confidentiality.

-Both callers and operators have the right to end a call when needed.
+Both help-seekers and operators have the right to end a call when needed.

-Trans Lifeline does not tolerate callers using the line for sexual gratification or to prank, harass, or verbally abuse operators.
-Any caller who abuses the line may be blocked from calling again.
-The same applies to callers making bigoted commentary or looking to debate issues affecting our communities.
+Trans Lifeline does not tolerate anyone using the line for sexual gratification or to prank, harass, or verbally abuse operators.
+Any person who abuses the line may be blocked from calling or texting again.
+The same applies to those making bigoted commentary or looking to debate issues affecting our communities.
 Blocks cannot be appealed.
 Telephone harassment is a prosecutable offense.

 Mandated Reporting